NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Packages-and-Source-Control.md

 ---

-# Omitting NuGet Packages in Source Control Systems
+# Omitting NuGet packages in source control systems

 Developers typically omit binaries, such as NuGet packages, from their source control repository and rely instead on [package restore](../consume-packages/package-restore.md) to reinstall a project's dependencies before doing a build.